Donald Trump Supporters In A Rural Region Of Virginia Are Turning On Him For Coronavirus Response, Report Says

 “It’s really bad up there, and he’s being honest with people,” Matt noted.

-As reported by Insider, the tendency of Trump to disagree with expertise is a “tenet” of his faithful supporters, but one that now appears to be haunting him on the Northern Neck as supporters fear for repercussions of coronavirus.
-Along with his former supporters, Trump’s critics point to his initial downplaying of the coronavirus, with some suggesting he was more concerned about reelection.
+As reported by Insider, the tendency of Trump to disagree with expertise is a “tenet” of his faithful supporters, but one that now appears to be haunting him on the Northern Neck as supporters fear for repercussions from the coronavirus outbreak.
+Along with his former supporters, the president’s critics point to his initial downplaying of the coronavirus, with some suggesting he was more concerned about re-election.

 Pretty stunning visual here. pic.twitter.com/goIeP5Ut3u